'Dedication and bravery': Upper Yoder officers commended for Ferndale fire rescue

 For Hargnett, it was all part of the job.

-"I'm very grateful for it (commendation) but I think any other officer would have done the exact thing we did," Hargnett said.
+"I'm very grateful for it (the commendation), but I think any other officer would have done the exact thing we did," Hargnett said.

 A 12-year-old girl and three 14-year-old girls face felony arson charges, accused of setting the fire.
 They are being prosecuted through the Cambria County juvenile court system.

-The girls told Ferndale police Chief John Blake they set the fire because they were "bored."
+The girls allegedly told Ferndale police Chief John Blake they set the fire because they were "bored."

 Andrews was treated at the hospital for smoke inhalation.
 A township firefighter was treated for a medical condition.